Shopping in Asheville

-If you’re a gardener, Sow True Seeds (146 Church St., Downtown Asheville, 828-254-0708, www.sowtrueseed.com) has more than 500 varieties of heirloom, open-pollinated, GMO-free and organic vegetable, herb and flower seeds, some of them unique to the Western North Carolina area.
-The retail store, usually open daily except Sunday (hours vary seasonally), is in the company’s warehouse.
+If you’re a gardener, Sow True Seeds (243 Haywood St., Downtown Asheville, 828-254-0708, www.sowtrueseed.com) has more than 500 varieties of heirloom, open-pollinated, GMO-free and organic vegetable, herb and flower seeds, some of them unique to the Western North Carolina area.
+The retail store is usually open daily except Sunday (hours vary seasonally).
 Sow True Seed also has paper and online catalogs.

 Local beers, wines and liquors are other items to consider taking back home.
 Look for local craft beers and wines that may not be available in your hometown.
-Biltmore is by far the best-known winery in the region, producing some 140,000 cases a year, but there are many other small local winemakers in the mountains.
-Beers and ales from Pisgah, Wedge, Highland, Green Man and Wicked Weed are among the most interesting local brews.
-Moonshine is produced legally at least two local distilleries.
-The larger, Troy and Sons (12 Old Charlotte Hwy., 828-575-2000, www.troyandsons.com) distills and sells legal moonshine made from locally grown heirloom white corn.
-However, distilled spirits including Troy and Sons moonshine can only be purchased in ABC stores, not at the distillery.
-For more information see the Beer City and the Wineries and Distilleries sections of this guide.
+Bilt-more is by far the best-known winery in the region, but there are many other small local winemakers in the mountains.
+Beers and ales from Pisgah, Catawba, Wedge, High-land, Green Man and Wicked Weed are among the interesting local breweries.

 Photographs of your trip help bring back memories that last forever.
 You’ll find amazing photographic opportunities on the Blue Ridge Parkway, in the Great Smokies, on the Biltmore Estate, in Downtown Asheville and all over the Western North Carolina region.